What is Conversational Commerce?

 This has been common customer service practice for decades, which doesn’t necessarily leverage all the access to consumer requests that messaging has to offer.
 Focusing on support and ignoring the first path to purchase also requires you to have an existing customer relationship or subscription, which closes off most of the opportunities that conversational commerce gives you to increase revenue.

-Here is one example of a Virtual Sales Advisor deployed by the skincare brand Vichy.
+Here is one example of a Virtual Product Advisor deployed by the skincare brand Vichy.